 We would be remiss if we were to overlook tradies’ mental health, a subject that is finally getting the attention it deserves.
 Despite the various physical hazards associated with the work of a tradie, it is psychological stress that actually causes the most damage.
 In fact, construction workers are six times more likely to die by suicide than from a workplace accident.

-Especially for men, the tradie work culture often encourages superhuman toughness and resilience, and discourages open expression, which is seen as a vulnerability (In case you missed it, we recently shared an awesome story on this exact topic).
-The situation can turn volatile when these expectations are combined with financial stresses, alcoholism or family problems.
-Fortunately, there are several upstanding organisations working to help individuals who are struggling with thoughts of depression, anxiety and suicide.
+Especially for men, the tradie work culture often encourages superhuman toughness and resilience and discourages open expression, which is seen as a vulnerability (In case you missed it, we recently shared an awesome story on this exact topic).
+The situation can turn volatile when these expectations are combined with financial stresses, alcoholism, or family problems.
+Fortunately, there are several upstanding organizations working to help individuals who are struggling with thoughts of depression, anxiety, and suicide.
 Mates in Construction is focused on the mental health of construction workers, and Beyond Blue and Lifeline Australia provide services to the general public.